adobe/reactor-developer-docs/api/guides/delegate_descriptor_ids.md

 # Understanding Delegate Descriptor IDs

-When a data element, condition, event, or action is associated with an extension package, that resource is considered a "delegate" of that package.
+All functionalities that you can deploy on your site through Adobe Experience Platform Launch are provided by extensions.
+The capabilities provided by each extension are defined by the extension developer.
+When an extension is deployed, it is bundled with its various capabilities in the form of an extension package.
+The functionalities that developers add to an extension package are considered "delegates" of that package.

 Each delegate within an extension package is given a unique delegate descriptor ID.
 The delegate descriptor ID for a particular resource allows Adobe Experience Platform Launch to determine what kind of resource it is and which extension package it belongs to.

 A delegate descriptor ID consists of three strings joined by double-colon characters (`::`), representing the extension package name, the delegate type, and the delegate name, respectively.
+These strings are composed to be human-readable, and are automatically generated and assigned by Platform Launch when an extension package is ingested.

-For example, if an extension package named `example-package` had an action named `custom-code`, that action would have the following delegate descriptor ID: `example-package::actions::custom-code`.
+For example, if an extension package named `example-package` has an action named `custom-code`, that action would have the following delegate descriptor ID: `example-package::actions::custom-code`.

-Delegate descriptor IDs are important to understand when it comes to defining rule components, data elements, and extensions in the API.
+Delegate descriptor IDs are important to understand when it comes to defining rule components (events, conditions, and actions) and data elements in the API.
 The sections below outline how these IDs come into play for each resource.

 ## Rule components